-Our Community Hubs and Libraries services play a key role in supporting digital, financial and social inclusion and literacy in its widest sense.
-Our libraries are safe, trusted community spaces, providing opportunities to engage with vulnerable people, and helping residents access other support services.
+Our community hubs and libraries play a key role in supporting digital, financial and social inclusion and literacy in its widest sense.
+Our libraries are safe and trusted community spaces, providing opportunities to engage with vulnerable people, and helping residents access other support services.

 Our challenging financial circumstances mean we now need to make further savings across our hubs and libraries.
 We are determined to make these changes while maintaining a citywide library network and preserving the City Library.
 Doing so requires us to take difficult decisions on opening hours.
-Our proposed changes include:
+Our changes include: